LinkedIn API Migration

 Re-authentication is optional for existing profiles; users can continue using their accounts as usual.

-New or re-added accounts must follow the new authentication flow, gaining the combined capabilities of both Marketing and Compliance APIs.
+New or re-added accounts must follow the new authentication flow, gaining the capabilities of Marketing APIs.

 Admin Responsibilities